Table of Contents

 Impact on teams and metrics

-- Updating email addresses and extra emails helps LinearB attribute activity to the correct user.
+- Updating email addresses and additional identity information helps LinearB attribute activity to the correct user.

-team_membershiparray and team scopes inpermission. - Changes to users and memberships may take a short time to be reflected across all dashboards.
+team_membership, with team scopes represented in the user’s permissions. - Changes to users and team memberships may take a short time to appear across all dashboards.

 Verify an updated user

-2xxresponse and that the response body (if returned) reflects the updated fields. - Call
+2xxresponse and that the response body, if returned, reflects the updated values. -

 - The user appears with the correct name and email.